Tsetsi13/Vareon/README.md

 ## License

-© 2025 Vareon.
+© 2025 VareonFlow.
 All rights reserved.